awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-react-native-access-databases.rst

 UI to exercise CRUD calls
 -------------------------

-The following is and example of how you might construct UI to excercise these operations.
+The following is and example of how you might construct UI to exercise these operations.

 .. code-block:: javascript